Customized attributes on data locations

 Attributes can only be added for CLC Server File System Locations by members of the administration group.

-- Text Simple text values, with no constraints on what can be entered as a value.
+- Text Any text can be provided as the value.

-- Number Any positive or negative integer can be set as the value.
+- Number Any positive or negative integer can be provided.

-- Bounded number Same as number, but minimum and maximum accepted values can be specified.
+- Bounded number Same as number, but minimum and maximum values can be specified in the Attribute Manager.

-- Decimal number Any positive or negative decimal value number.
+- Decimal number Any positive or negative decimal value number can be provided.

-- Bounded decimal number Same as decimal number, but minimum and maximum accepted values can be specified.
+- Bounded decimal number Same as decimal number, but minimum and maximum values can be specified in the Attribute Manager.

 When a data element is copied, attribute values are transferred to the copy of the element by default.
 This can be changed by unchecking the Values are inheritable checkbox.

-Figure 3.12: Information about a custom attribute can be seen on the right-hand side of the Attribute Manager.
-For List attributes, values can be added or removed.
+Figure 3.13: Information about a custom attribute is shown on the right-hand side of the Attribute Manager.
+Values for List attributes are added and removed using buttons provided in this area.

 Note: Renaming an attribute or changing its type after creation is not possible.